juliagangi/mybots/README.md

 #### Videos

-Click this link to watch a comparison between random and evolved creatures: <https://youtu.be/XodranJEfPs>
+Click this link to watch a 10-second comparison between random and evolved creatures: <https://youtu.be/XodranJEfPs>

+Watch a 2-minute video on the project: <>

 #### Credit